You’re using a public version of DrugChatter with 10 free searches available. Register to unlock more free searches per day. CREATE FREE ACCOUNT

 What to Do in Case of Aspirin Overdose

-If you suspect someone has taken an aspirin overdose, it is essential to act quickly and seek medical attention immediately.
+If you suspect someone has taken an aspirin overdose, it is essential to act quickly and seek medical attention.
 Here are some steps to follow:

-* Call emergency services: Call your local emergency number or the national poison control center (1-800-222-1222) for guidance.
+* Call Emergency Services: Call your local emergency number or the national poison control center (1-800-222-1222 in the US) for guidance.

-* Provide information: Provide as much information as possible about the amount and type of aspirin taken, as well as the individual's age, weight, and medical history.
+* Provide Information: Provide the healthcare provider with information about the amount and type of aspirin taken, as well as the time it was taken.

 Conclusion